mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-2.md

 ## Summary

 With this its time to wrap up this series of two blog posts about Kubernetes.
 The main idea behind Kubernetes is to give developers a common ground to deploy applications to.
-With the win of the Container wars it became clear that Kubernetes will become a fundamental building block of deploying & running distributed systems.
+With the win of the Container wars, it became clear that Kubernetes will become a fundamental building block of deploying & running distributed systems.
 It also is a starting point for a lot of other projects that are building on the sholders of this giant like [Helm](https://helm.sh/) or [Istio](https://istio.io/).
-With that we will hopefully see the emergence of products that allow to run production grade microservice architectures with little need of infrastructure experts.
+With that, we will hopefully see the emergence of products that allow running production grade microservice architectures with little need of infrastructure experts.

 With the cloud offerings we have seen (like GKE in this case) this challenge will become even easier.
 They take on the heavy lifting for a lot of things like Cluster management or managed DB services like we used with Google cloud SQL.

 Although the effort to configure those managed services is quite low, we still used Terraform in order to get one of the best practices of the DevOps world in place: "infrastructure as code".

-I hope you got a good enough overview on how the interaction will all of those pieces worked.
-Especially for Kubernetes it can just be seen as a starting point.
+I hope you got a good enough overview on how the interaction with all of those pieces worked.
+Especially for Kubernetes, it can just be seen as a starting point.
 The ecosystem of Kubernetes is quite huge and I hope I could give you the feeling that it is worth to be investigated further.
 If you just want to play around a little bit with Kubernetes in general without going through the initial installation phase of the CLI tools and so on, you can also check out the [Kubernetes Courses on Katacoda](https://www.katacoda.com/courses/kubernetes) - a super easy way to learn the technology in the browser.